 How is Nasal Valve Repair Done?

 Depending on your specific case, the facial procedure may vary.
 However, a nasal valve repair commonly begins with anesthesia and is commonly performed in under 30 minutes.
-The Associates of Otolaryngology team will access the nasal valve through the nostrils and make a small incision in your cartilage followed by small sutures and grafting.
+The AOO/ENT specialists of the Rockies team will access the nasal valve through the nostrils and make a small incision in your cartilage followed by small sutures and grafting.

 Nasal Valve Repair Recovery

 For this procedure, you should expect to go home on the same day unless you had a more extensive procedure.
 You may experience some swelling or bruising, but these should subside within a week.
 Patients commonly return to regular activities within one week.

 If you are having trouble sleeping due to snoring, mouth breathing, or are experiencing nose bleeds and trouble breathing through your nose, you may want to consider a nasal valve repair.
-The Associates of Otolaryngology doctors are ready to help you get rid of your nasal complications.
+The AOO/ENT specialists of the Rockies doctors are ready to help you get rid of your nasal complications.
 Contact our team in Lone Tree or Denver, Colorado to schedule your consultation today.